 What stops a large network of people doing something radical?

-We are realising government isn’t essential for the most basic blocks of society.
+We are realizing the government isn’t essential for the most basic blocks of society.
 What else isn’t it required for?
 Internet is disrupting everything.
 Mobile is enabling this at an unprecedented rate.

 What’s required then is a method of exchange that enables transactions between individuals — thankfully that is the innovation of the blockchain.
-Crypto may be the thing that forms the exchange of value, but without the blockchain they would be worthless.
-At worst, we require a TransferWise like system which enables exchange of tokens without fees.
+Crypto may be the thing that forms the exchange of value, but without the blockchain, they would be worthless.
+At worst, we require a TransferWiselike system which enables the exchange of tokens without fees.
 If a system of review which builds trust through the rating of participants this can occur.

 Web 1.0 gave rise to internet

 Web 2.0 gave rise to the giants who dominate it